 Cardano is one of the most actively developed cryptocurrencies out there.
 Next in line is the Cardano Basho upgrade, which will add sidechains to the network, improving the scope for blockchain scalability.
-Those considering adding ADA to their crypto portfolio can discover all about the coin, how it works and the best places to buy it in this 2022 guide.
+Those considering adding ADA to their crypto portfolio can find out where to buy Cardano in this article, including a tutorial on the exact process of buying ADA using an exchange.

-The top-rated crypto platforms are a good starting point for investing in Cardano.
+The top-rated crypto trading platforms are a good starting point for investing in Cardano.
 There are a select few criteria to help narrow the decision down.
-For instance, the best exchanges for buying Cardano should firstly list ADA tokens, support a preferred payment method, has competitive fees and include a secure wallet.
+For instance, the best exchanges for buying Cardano should first list ADA tokens, support a preferred payment method, have competitive fees, and include a secure wallet.

 |Exchange||Crypto Assets||Trading Fees||Rating||Promotion||Website||Review|